respailab/respailab.github.io/_news/raj_dabre_talk.md

 related_posts: false
 ---

-Professor and Senior Scientist Raj Dabre discusses Advancements in Machine Translation and LLMs for Indian Languages, Profile: [https://prajdabre.github.io/](https://prajdabre.github.io/), Watch Talk: [https://youtu.be/gZOuzDG5B-w?si=ql3zfjt79ren2PAZ](https://youtu.be/gZOuzDG5B-w?si=ql3zfjt79ren2PAZ)
+Check out our insightful talk on advancements in machine translation and LLMs for Indian languages with [Professor Raj Dabre](https://prajdabre.github.io/)  and the full discussion is available on YouTube: [https://youtu.be/gZOuzDG5B-w?si=ql3zfjt79ren2PAZ](https://youtu.be/gZOuzDG5B-w?si=ql3zfjt79ren2PAZ).